Kappaware/jdctopic/README.md

 	  - { role: kappatools/jdctopic, jdctopic_description: "{{topic_list1}}" }

 > Note `- hosts: zookeepers` at the beginning, which force ansible to grab info about the hosts in the [zookeepers] group, to be able to fulfill this info into jdctopic configuration.
 Of course, such a group must be defined in the inventory.

 ***
+## Kerberos support

+If kerberos is activated, prior to using jdctopcic, you must perform a `kinit` command, with a principal granting access to all the topics before issuing kdescribe command.
+For example:

+    # kinit -kt /etc/security/keytabs/kafka.service.keytab kafka/my.broker.host@MY.REALM.COM

+***
 ## Build